5 Common Washing Machine Problems And How To Solve Them

 Ever put on a load of washing and come back later to find the machine has somehow danced across your laundry?

 Well… there’s a good chance your washer is off-balance.

 When a washing machine spins, high-speed centrifugal forces are working to remove water from your clothing.
 If one leg of your washer is shorter than the other, this will cause the machine to move about.

 - Check that the machine is level.
-Make sure that all the feet are positioned on a flat surface.
+All the feet are positioned on a flat surfact.
 You can use a spirit level to check this and adjust the legs as needed.

 NB: If the washer is new, transit bolts may still be fitted to the back of the machine.
 Check the back of the washer for 2-3 large fixed bolts.
 These must be removed for the machine to operate properly.